How Much Does a Remote Video Monitoring Service Cost?

 The backbone of any remote security monitoring service are the cameras that handle so much of the work to secure your business.
 There are three costs associated with remote camera monitoring:

 • Hardware is a one-time expense.
 The price depends on the number of cameras and features.
-Some security partners offer cameras free of cost.
+On average, security cameras cost:

 • Installation costs vary, as a one-time overhead expenditure.